Meet YOLO26: next-gen vision AI.

 "Ultralytics Platform" means Ultralytics' cloud-based software-as-a-service environment through which Customers may upload, manage, annotate, and version datasets; train, evaluate, compare, export, and deploy computer vision models; manage projects and users; and access related features and support, and through which Ultralytics Processes Customer Personal Data on Customer's behalf in accordance with this DPA.

-"Ultralytics YOLO Open-Source Models" mean the open-source computer vision models and related source code made available by Ultralytics under applicable open-source licences, which Customers may download, deploy, host, and operate independently in their own environments.
+"Ultralytics YOLO Open-Source Models" mean the open-source computer vision models and related source code made available by Ultralytics under applicable open-source licenses, which Customers may download, deploy, host, and operate independently in their own environments.
 For clarity, where Customers deploy or use Ultralytics YOLO Open-Source Models outside the Ultralytics Platform, Ultralytics does not Process Personal Data on Customer's behalf under this DPA.

 2.1 Compliance with Laws.
 Customer is responsible for complying with Data Protection Laws in connection with its Processing of Personal Data and its use of the Services, including providing required notices and obtaining any required consents and authorizations.